 FREE 5-Ingredient Recipe EBook

-- Easy, hands off cooking – I rarely have more than 30 minutes to spend on dinner — do you?
-This recipe has just 3 basic ingredients (plus salt and pepper), and takes around half an hour.
-And while I love the crispness of sauteed eggplant, my roasted eggplant is more hands-off, so you can make your main dish while the side dish cooks.
+- Easy, hands off cooking – I rarely have more than 30 minutes to spend on dinner, do you?
+And while I love the crispness of sauteed eggplant, my roasted eggplant recipe is more hands-off, so you can make your main dish while the side dish cooks.

 Ingredients & Substitutions